altruios/namshubettulpa/public/namshubettulpa/chapters/another-plan.md

 'RX::Okay, leaving the cave right now is not an option.'
 ~The cave was shallow, only a few meters wide, It had one entrance~ 'A_R::Any ideas on how to get out?'
+*They reached the end of the cave*
 'L_R::Wait it out?'
 *Jochek shook their head*
 'J_R::That storm will only spread, if we run, no one deals with it, it keeps going...'
-'RX::Any ideas on how to deal with it?'
+'RX::Any ideas on how to deal with that storm?'
 ~Their focus drew to the needle, to that tiny hole of nothing in its eye...
 Much too small~
 *Dana looked between the silent three*
-'A_R::We need to figure out how to make it larger, in any case.
+'A_R::We need to figure out how to make The Way Out larger, in any case.
 Its not like we can fit anything though that.'
 ~Lenny looked at Dana~
 *Lenny coughed*